lizradway/strands-mono/context-management/benchmarks/contextbench-evaluation/METHODOLOGY.md

 ## Open Questions

-1. **Would `off2500-p1500-summ40` also win on hard tasks?** It only ran on 15 regular tasks.
-Higher thresholds might be better when tasks require reading large files.
-2. **Would `keepRecent: 5` (never offload last 5 tool results) fix the focused-task regression?** Claude Code uses this pattern.
+1. **Would `keepRecent: 5` (never offload last 5 tool results) fix the focused-task regression?** Claude Code uses this pattern.
-3. **Is 20 tasks enough for statistical significance?** Our CIs are still wide.
+2. **Is 20 tasks enough for statistical significance?** Our CIs are still wide.
 50+ tasks would tighten them.
-4. **Does this generalize beyond code investigation?** ContextBench only tests file finding.
+3. **Does this generalize beyond code investigation?** ContextBench only tests file finding.
 Multi-step reasoning, customer support, or creative tasks might show different patterns.

 ## Cost